jeromeetienne/augmentedgesture.js/notes.md

 * some super simple examples for educational purpose
 * some link with various possibilities
   * link to be an actual mouse pointer
+* is that possible to simulate mouse pointer from javascript ?

+## ideas of example
+* link with $1 gesture recognition seems a cool test
+* a extension chrome where i navigate page ?
+* find some actual case which can be reused externally
+* a way to navigate slides ?
+  * nice for demo